ameba23/lowtechnetwork/docs/tech_open_source.md

 # tools for those who have little or no connection to internet

-* evopedia - offline wikipedia reader.
 * [kiwix](http://www.kiwix.org) wikipedia offline reader - read
-    wikipedia when not connected to internet.
-The english wikipedia (text only, no images, user pages or discussion pages) compresses to about 8gb!
-You will need to download this data in 'zim' format, available as a torrent. [list of wikipedias](http://www.kiwix.org/wiki/Wikipedia_in_all_languages).
-Currently not supported on debian.
+    wikipedia and other sites when not connected to internet.
+It uses a special compression format called zim.
+The english wikipedia
+    (text only, no images, user pages or discussion pages) compresses to about 8gb (or it did when this was first written, for sure its bigger now).
+You will need to download relevant zim file, which are available as torrents. [list of wikipedias](http://www.kiwix.org/wiki/Wikipedia_in_all_languages).
+Stack exchange is also available as a zim file.
+* evopedia - another offline wikipedia reader.  not  sure if its still being actively developed.
 * [openstreetmap](http://www.openstreetmap.org) collaborative
     mapping project. it is also possible to download openstreetmap (even the whole planet) for offline viewing using a software called